Config

 --dry-run --json prints a machine-readable report:

-ok: whether dry-run passedoperations: number of assignments evaluatedchecks: whether schema/resolvability checks ranchecks.resolvabilityComplete: whether resolvability checks ran to completion (false when exec refs are skipped)refsChecked: number of refs actually resolved during dry-runskippedExecRefs: number of exec refs skipped because--allow-execwas not seterrors: structured schema/resolvability failures whenok=false
+ok: whether dry-run passedoperations: number of assignments evaluatedchecks: whether schema/resolvability checks ranchecks.resolvabilityComplete: whether resolvability checks ran to completion (false when exec refs are skipped)refsChecked: number of refs actually resolved during dry-runskippedExecRefs: number of exec refs skipped because--allow-execwas not seterrors: structured missing-path, schema, or resolvability failures whenok=false

 --dry-runbefore writing.